sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

 ### Running the whole workflow

-**Exercise:** If you have not done it after each step, it is now time to run the entire workflow on your sample of choice.
+**Exercise:** If you have not done it after each step, run the entire workflow on your sample of choice.
 What command will you use to run it?
 Once Snakemake has finished, check the log of rule `reads_quantification_genes`.
 Does it contain anything?
 How many read pairs were assigned to a feature?

 ??? success "Answer"
     Because all rules are chained together, you only need to specify one final output to trigger the execution of all previous rules.
 Using the same sample as before (`highCO2_sample1`).
 You can add the `-F` parameter to force an entire re-run, which should take ~10 min.:
-    ```
+    ```sh
     snakemake -c 1 -F -p results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv
     ```
     If you used the same path for the log file as the rule given above, you can check it with:
-    ```
+    ```sh
     cat logs/highCO2_sample1/highCO2_sample1_genes_read_quantification.log
     ```
     In the log files, you can find a summary of the parameters used by `featureCounts`, its inputs and outputs... and the number of read pairs successfully assigned to a gene; with `highCO2_sample1`, 817894 read pairs (83.8% of total) were assigned.